neoclide/coc-pairs/Readme.md

 - `pairs.enableBackspace`, enable imap for backspace to remove paired characters,
   default: `true`, won't work when `<bs>` is already mapped.

-To disable characters for a specified filetype, you can use `b:coc_pairs_disabled`, ex:
+To disable characters for a specified filetypes, you can use `b:coc_pairs_disabled`, ex:

     autocmd FileType markdown let b:coc_pairs_disabled = ['`']